schwinguin/chatchamp/README.md

 ## Features

+- Real-Time Messaging
+The core of the application allows users to engage in real-time messaging within various chat rooms.
+The use of Socket.IO facilitates instant communication.

-- User authentication and authorization
+- User Authentication
-- Real-time messaging with Socket.IO
-- Chat rooms with optional password protection
+Users can register and log in to the application.
+The authentication process includes user approval by an admin and the ability to manage user sessions securely.

-- File uploads and downloads
+- File Uploads
+The application supports uploading different types of files, including text, images, videos, and audio files, enhancing the chat experience.

-- Email notifications
+- Email Notifications
+Email notifications can be sent for various events, such as user registration or room creation.
+This feature is integrated using the smtplib module.

-- Admin dashboard for managing users, rooms, and settings
+- Admin Management
-- Voice chat functionality
+Admins have access to additional features, including user management, room management, server settings, and generating SSL certificates for secure communication.

 ## Prerequisites